 In Slovenia there are no official enquiry points yet to which requests for information about relevant laws and other regulatory acts could be addressed.
 At present such information is available in various ministries.
-Law on Foreign investments which is under preparation foresees establishment of such an enquiry point.
+The law on foreign investments which is under preparation foresees establishment of such an enquiry point.

-COUNTRY : TADJIKISTAN
+COUNTRY: TAJIKISTAN

-There are no enquiry points yet in Tadjikistan to which requests for information about relevant laws and other regulations could be addressed.
+There are no enquiry points yet in Tajikistan to which requests for information about relevant laws and other regulations could be addressed.
 It is only a question of having available funding.

-COUNTRY : UKRAINE
+COUNTRY: UKRAINE